-UK inflation fell marginally to 3.4% in May.
+UK inflation fell surprisingly to 3.2% in November.

 Equity Markets